janet-lang/janet/README.md

 dst is a functional programming language and vm.
 It is a variant of Lisp with several native useful datatypes.
-Some of the more interesting and useful features are first class functions and closures, immutable and mutable hashtables, arrays, and bytebuffers, macros (NYI), tail-call optimization, and continuations (coroutines, error handling).
+Some of the more interesting and useful features are first class functions and closures, immutable and mutable hashtables, arrays, and bytebuffers, macros, tail-call optimization, and continuations.
 The runtime and compiler are written in C99.

 There is a repl for trying out the language, as well as the ability